-The school tracks the students' attendance by using our FOCUS system.
-Parents are also able to track their students' attendance by logging on to FOCUS at home.
-Teachers are able to track the number of suspensions students have through the FOCUS system.
-This information would also be on the students end of year pink and blue cards.
-The teachers at the school track the students' retentions and FCAT scores in a variety of ways.
+The school tracks the students' attendance by using FOCUS.
+Parents are able to track their child's attendance by logging onto FOCUS at home.
+In addition to attendance, teachers are able to track the number of suspensions students have had through the FOCUS system.
+Attendance information is on the students' end of year pink and blue cards.
+The teachers at the school track the students' retentions and FSA scores in a variety of ways.
 Teachers are able to access the students' records on FOCUS and conference forms.
 In addition, teachers are also notified at the beginning of the school year if a student has been retained by accessing the information from the students' pink and blue cards.